xeroxis-xs/Angular-MySQL-App/README.md

 Make sure that your MySQL Database is set up according to the variables configured in `backend/db.js` and tables are set up according to `backend/createTable.sql`.

-## Usage

-Once the backend server is running, you can access the application by opening the frontend in a web browser with http://localhost:4200.

 ## Frontend Server

 To start the backend server, run the following command: